Why Low Power Matters in Digital Design

 - Always-on features: Voice assistants, health monitoring, notifications

-IoT devices face stricter constraints.
-A sensor node powered by a coin cell battery or energy harvesting operates on a power budget measured in microwatts.
-These devices spend 99.9% of their time in deep sleep, waking briefly to sense and transmit data.
+IoT devices face even stricter constraints.
+A sensor node powered by a coin cell battery or energy harvesting might have a power budget measured in microwatts.
+These devices must spend 99.9% of their time in deep sleep, waking only briefly to sense and transmit data.

-Power consumption generates heat, which creates several problems:
+Power consumption creates heat, and heat creates problems:

 - Performance throttling: CPUs reduce frequency when temperature exceeds limits

-- Reliability degradation: Every 10°C increase roughly doubles failure rate (Arrhenius equation)
+- Reliability: Every 10°C increase roughly doubles failure rate (Arrhenius equation)

-- User discomfort: A phone above 45°C is uncomfortable to hold
+- User comfort: A phone that gets too hot is uncomfortable to hold

-Thermal design power (TDP) often limits performance more than the circuit's capability.
-A chip might run faster, but thermal constraints force throttling.
-This is why performance-per-watt matters more than raw performance in most applications.
+The thermal design power (TDP) is often the real limit on performance.
+A chip might be capable of running faster, but thermal constraints force it to throttle.
+This is why performance-per-watt has become more important than raw performance.

-Total power consumption in a digital circuit has two components:
+Total power consumption in a digital circuit has two main components:

 Dynamic Power

-Dynamic power is consumed when transistors switch states:
+Dynamic power is consumed when transistors switch states.
+It's governed by:

 Where: